Arthenia L. Joyner Biography

 Over her distinguished career in law and politics, Senator Joyner has broken many racial and gender barriers.
 She first rose to prominence in 1973 when she was elected as Treasurer of the National Bar Association.
 In 1984 she was elected President of the National Bar Association and she was arrested in 1985 at the South African Embassy in Washington, DC protesting apartheid.
-In 1991, she became the first black to be appointed by a governor (Governor Lawton Chiles) to the Hillsborough County Aviation Authority.
+In 1991, she became the first Black to be appointed by a governor (Governor Lawton Chiles) to the Hillsborough County Aviation Authority.
 She chaired the Authority for two years, from 1993-1995, during her two four-year terms of service.
 She held posts on various airport and civil rights committees before rising again to national prominence with appointments by President Clinton to the U.S. delegation for the World Population Development Conference, Cairo, Egypt (1994), the U.N.
-Fourth World Conference on Women in Beijing (1995) and the Federal Aviation Administration Advisory Council (1999-2000).
+Fourth World Conference on Women in Beijing (1995) and the Management Advisory Council of the Federal Aviation Administration Advisory Council (1999-2000).
 After her turn in the national spotlight, the Tampa Democrat chose to run for state office in Florida.
 She served three terms as a member of the Florida House of Representatives from the 59th District (2000-2006).
 Subsequently elected to the Florida Senate, Senator Joyner served the people of the 18th District from 2006-2012.
-After political districts were redrawn, she won the race for the 19th District, serving from 2012-2016.
-Over her legislative career, Senator Joyner has held many significant posts, including being elected the first black woman Senate Minority Leader (2014-2016).
+After legislative districts were redrawn, she won the race for the 19th District, serving from 2012-2016.
+Over her legislative career, Senator Joyner has held many significant posts, including being elected the first Black woman Senate Minority Leader (2014-2016).

 Throughout a long career in public life, Senator Joyner has always demonstrated a deep commitment to her foundational values of service, equality, and civil rights, and an unwavering dedication to her constituents in Tampa, and the people of Florida.